Cats and dogs rushed to Vets Now after suffering injuries as a result of adornments

 In one recent case, a cat was left with a gaping wound after a festive bow tie cut into her neck.
 In another, a dog endured similar injuries.

-Laura Playforth, Vets Now’s head of veterinary standards, said: “We have seen injuries as a result of items being placed around pets’ legs, tails, necks and ears, such as ribbon, bows and string.
+Laura Playforth, Vets Now’s professional standards director, said: “We have seen injuries as a result of items being placed around pets’ legs, tails, necks and ears, such as ribbon, bows and string.

 “Bobbles and elastic bands, which are used to hold back ears during grooming or to place plastic bags over feet in wet and muddy conditions, are also an issue.
 These are sometimes left on by mistake by well-intentioned owners, causing terrible injuries.”